yukirochi/gensheesh/README.md

 ![frontpage](images/b1.png)

-Welcom the Gensheesh an informative genshin impact website
+Welcome the Gensheesh an informative genshin impact website

 How to install: